This page may contain affiliate links. Learn More.

 Have a ritual for saying goodbye.
 Whether it’s a kiss or hug or whatever, do it the same way every time.
 Tell them you are leaving and that you are coming back.
 Do NOT stall, or hang around not wanting to leave.
 This makes separation anxiety much harder for your child.

 Don’t give in.
 Make sure your child knows they will be fine, and leave.
 This is the hardest thing for parents to do, but if you give in and come back, it will make your child have a harder time adjusting because they will think if they are unhappy, you will come back every time.
 Also, children feed off of their parent’s emotions, so remember if you are nervous, they can feel it and will be nervous too.

 Remember that you have a job to do and you are leaving your child in the best care you can find for them.
 You are allowed to work and provide for your family without guilt.
 Leave that guilt at the curb.

 You are allowed to go to dinner with your husband or go to the spa as well.
 It’s okay to take care of yourself.
 It will make you a better parent in the long run.
 Don’t feel guilty about it.
 You are human too!
 And remember that you may be suffering from a little separation anxiety yourself.

 Make sure to tell the truth.
 Never sneak out when your child is playing.
 It will break the trust they have in you.
 Tell them what you are doing and then do it.

-What can daycare providers do about separation anxiety?
+What can daycare providers do to help children separate?

 If you are providing childcare for a child who is having a tough time separating, there are several things you can do to help them transition better.